CCUE96/Ez-Password/README.md

 ## User Story
 As a student with access to sensitive data,
-I wamt to randomly generate a password that meets certain criteria, so that I can create a strong password that provides greater security
+I want to randomly generate a password that meets certain criteria, so that I can create a strong password that provides greater security

 ## Features